 Appointment letter

 The appointment offer letter for a Named Chair position is prepared by the search Chair using the “Template Letter of Initial Appointment / Reappointment” (Appendix 1).
+Appointment letters can be backdated, to a maximum of 1 year, provided that funding is available.

+Funding or resources allocated to the Named Chair position can be included in the appointment letter.
+Please consult with the University Advancement office regarding the agreed budget.

 For a Named Chair position tied to a University leadership position: